PANDIOR/MyBlog/source/about/index.md

 ## Hello World..

 I am Diao Chenhao.
 I have been working in Samsung Electronic(China) R&D Center as a Software Development Engineer.
+1

 ## Education

-- **<font>B.Sc.</font> (Honors)** in Electronic Information Engineering (joint program with University of Chinese Academy of Sciences), Nanjing University of Information Science & Technology, Sep.
+- <b><font>B.</font>Sc.
+(Honors)</b> in Electronic Information Engineering (joint program with University of Chinese Academy of Sciences), Nanjing University of Information Science & Technology, Sep.
 2018 - Jul.
 2022
   - Rank: No.1 (GPA: 4.14/5.00)
   - Study in Changwang School of Honors